 When the team began researching storage solutions for their new Falcon Center for Health, Education and Wellness, it was clear to everyone that they needed to maximize the square footage allocated to each of the three residing departments.
 But it was also clear that there was no way to expand the facility’s existing footprint.

 After visiting several different facilities to see how they were utilizing their storage areas, the Falcon Center Design Team decided that each of the three programs should be allocated their own space in order to support their specific departmental missions.
-Health and Human Performance, Athletics and Campus Recreation.
-So they called Tim Goodman, a representative for Aurora Storage.
+So, they called Tim Goodman, a representative for Aurora Storage®.

 “This storage system is a major upgrade from our previous building and enhances the professionalism of our programs.”

 – Paul Shirilla